 The UK is facing three major environmental threats: biodiversity loss, climate change and land use change.

-But how can we ensure that the actions we take are not only rapid and large-scale, but also effective and long-term?
+So how can we ensure that the actions we take are not only rapid and large-scale, but also effective and long-term?

-This major research project sees Kew scientists use Wakehurst’s rich landscape as a ‘living laboratory’ to collect high quality scientific evidence on the value of UK biodiversity – the diversity of all living things (plants, fungi and animals).
+This major research project sees Kew scientists use Wakehurst’s rich landscape as a ‘living laboratory’ to collect high-quality scientific evidence on the value of UK biodiversity – the diversity of all living things (plants, fungi and animals).

 With this strong scientific data, our scientists can inform and influence the land management policies and practices created by key decision makers.